aydinsimsek/Audio-Recorder-and-Player/README.md

 # About
-Audio data is captured via MAX9814 microphone module and played through a speaker by varying the output frequency between 2 kHz to 10 kHz to create vocal effects on the recording.
+It's an ARM based embedded systems project for capturing audio data via MAX9814 microphone module and playing it through a speaker by varying the output frequency between 2 kHz to 10 kHz to create vocal effects on the recording.